 NZIA creates Nga Aho position on BoardBack

-The NZIA has created a position on its National Board for a Nga Aho representative, indicating its commitment to the newly-written Kawenata ('covenant') between the NZIA and Nga Aho.
-The Kawenata signing will take place during the NZIA National conference In: Situ 2017.
+The NZIA has created a position on its National Board for a Nga Aho representative, indicating its commitment to the newly-signed Kawenata ('covenant') between the NZIA and Nga Aho.
+The Kawenata signing took place prior to the NZIA National conference In: Situ 2017.

 A+W•NZ are pleased that this important work has started, and congratulate the many people involved, under the leadership of Kaumatua Haari Williams.